The Vera List Center occasionally co-organizes exhibitions. They often

 Parts & Labor Gallery at The New School, 66 West 12th Street

-Organized in response to the 90th anniversary of The New School, this collaboration between Parts & Labor and the Vera List Center features a series of free events hosted in Parts & Labor’s mobile gallery, parked outside Tishman auditorium.
+Organized in response to the 90th anniversary of The New School, this collaboration between Parts & Labor and the Vera List Center features a series of free events hosted in Parts & Labor’s mobile gallery, parked outside Tishman Auditorium.
 Consisting of an exhibition and sound installation as well as a series of live events including discussions, lectures, workshops and psychic readings staged inside the truck and in The New School’s "signature building" at 66 West 12th Street, "By Any Name" examines the institutional and pedagogical histories of the university.
-The events are accompanied by a new text penned by members of The New School community:
+The events are accompanied by a text written by members of The New School community (downloadable PDF):

 By Any Name: A Tiny Archive of Critical Viewpoints on The New School